danrouse/beatsaber-quest-modding-guide/README.md

 }
 ```

-TODO: (from sc2ad) this isn't technically correct, INSTALL_HOOK_OFFSETLESS is where you install the hook in the correct place

-`INSTALL_HOOK_OFFSETLESS` is where you connect your hook code to the original method, using `il2cpp`.
+`INSTALL_HOOK_OFFSETLESS` is where you install your hook code to the correct place using `il2cpp`, so that it runs when it's supposed to.
 For this, you'll need to know the call path to the method, and the number of arguments it takes.
 If you want to hook `SomeClass::SomeMethod` which takes two args, then it'd look like this:
 ```c++
 INSTALL_HOOK_OFFSETLESS(MyHook, il2cpp_utils::FindMethodUnsafe("", "SomeClass", "SomeMethod", 2))
 ```